-Skillet Shrimp Fajitas – the perfect easy and healthy one pan meal for busy weeknights.
-Best of all, bursting with chili lime flavors & served with low carb tortillas.
-Ready in just 20 minutes and easy to customize with chicken or steak.
+Tex Mex Shrimp Fajitas – the perfect easy and healthy one pan meal for busy weeknights.
+Best of all, ready in under 30 minutes and great for Sunday meal prep.
+Easy to customize with low carb and keto-friendly options.

-These Easy Shrimp Fajitas are packed with flavor and couldn’t be more simple to make.
+These Easy Tex Mex Shrimp Fajitas are packed with flavor and couldn’t be more simple to make.
 Everything comes together in one pan in under 30 minutes.

 This recipe is another one of those easy meals on our regular dinner rotation.
 You can make it anytime you feel like throwing a Mexican fiesta or during a busy weeknight.

 HOW TO MAKE THESE SKILLET TEX MEX SHRIMP FAJITAS

 - You start off by making the homemade fajita seasoning.
 It’s a blend of chili powder, cumin, smoked paprika, onion powder, garlic powder and salt.
 Or if you already have a favorite brand of fajita seasoning, you can certainly use that instead.